carbonengine/prometheus/readme.md

 This wraps the native [prometheus-cpp](https://github.com/jupp0r/prometheus-cpp) client and exposes it to Python as a native module (PYD).

+## Metric types

+This library supports the Counter, Gauge, Histogram, and Summary metric types.
+See the [prometheus docs](https://prometheus.io/docs/concepts/metric_types/) for a detailed explanation of each type.

 ## Python Usage

 See `.\test\test.py` for detailed examples